 The frustrating War-Gods of the Deep is a polished production that just sits there and refuses to hold a viewer’s interest.
 Even with the directing talent of Jacques Tourneur, fine lighting cinematography from Stephen Dade (Zulu) and some very impressive sets for caves and ruined cities, almost nothing in the show comes to life.
 ‘Hero’ Tab Hunter seems lost, unengaged in the mystery and uninterested in the leading lady.
 The attractive Susan Hart had minor parts before her marriage to A.I.P. executive James H. Nicholson.
 Her biggest leading role was in the company’s camp spy romp, Dr. Goldfoot and the Bikini Machine, where she had an opportunity to play comedy scenes.
 The talented English veteran David Tomlinson knows what he’s doing, and does his best with a painfully stereotyped character.
 Tomlinson even copes with the handicap of carrying a chicken with him at all times.
 His role really sounds like a mythical punishment, like having an albatross tied to one’s neck.

 Vincent Price can’t save the film, but all of his scenes play as if a real movie were on the screen.
 ‘The Captain’ is such a vague Gothic character that we’d think he had been cooked up by a pre-teen Tim Burton.
 Price strikes good poses and makes stern pronouncements, and while he’s on screen the show briefly comes alive.
 Followed by Tourneur’s smooth, moody camera moves, The Captain delivers reams of exposition leading mostly nowhere.
-The verbage is so thick, even Price almost stumbles once or twice
+The verbage is so thick, even Price stumbles once or twice.

 But seemingly more than a quarter of War-Gods of the Deep consists of exits and entrances of the aquatic kind.
 Characters wander up and down slimy underwater / underground cave tunnels, and their costumes never seem to be affected.
-They get in and out of bulky underwater diving suits several times, business that slows the film to a crawl.
+They must climb into and out of bulky underwater diving suits several times, business that slows the film to a crawl.
 Jill’s ballooning skirts somehow fit into the diving pants.
 When she emerges in some other cave, she’s not only dry, her dress and her hair look fresher than ever.

 A.I.P.’s cut-rate effects budget drags the picture down as well.
 Some visuals are beautifully done.
 Les Bowie and Frank George pull off clever mirror tricks to insert live-action characters into some excellent miniature sets, particularly of a colonnade of ancient statues.
 The lava pouring into the city doesn’t look very hot, but it is nicely composited.
 On the other hand, multiple cuts of a power station, and views of giant explosions on the ocean’s horizon, are all re-purposed from Ishiro Honda’s Atragon.
 I can just picture Toho’s lawyers turning purple when informed that A.I.P.’s distribution contract for the Japanese movie made allowances for the pillage of stock footage.
 Or did A.I.P. just pirate the shots?